-• The marked swings from deficits to surpluses in rainfall since the summer began have produced no significant hydrologic issues, other than a Major Flood that resulted on Big Nance Creek due to the impacts from tropical cyclone Francine.
-Some impacts have been provided that indicate low or dry wells in some areas.
+• The marked swings from deficits to surpluses in rainfall since the summer began have produced no significant hydrologic (streamflow) issues, other than a Major Flood that resulted on Big Nance Creek due to the impacts from tropical cyclone Francine.
+Most of the impacts have been associated with low soil moisture, while some impacts have also occurred with low or dry well levels in some areas.